Edirom/cutImages/README.md

 MAC: start with java -XstartOnFirstThread -jar cutImage.jar from jar-directory.
 Selection of image or image-directory for cut more images, define prefix for tiles name and size for tile (default: 256)

+You can run this command from the projects root directory by executing:

+`bin/run.sh`

 Eclipse Project
 ------------
 Luna with java 1.8